-he Manchester Historic Association has selected NeighborWorks[®] Southern New Hampshire as one of six honorees this year for its 32nd Annual Historic Preservation Awards for our RENEW II project, specifically for the Smith & Dow Block (1426 Elm Street) and Carpenter & Bean Block (1382 Elm Street) in Manchester.
 The award recognizes improvements to these buildings, which contain a total of 68 affordable rental apartments, in a manner that has preserved the integrity of their historical elements when possible.

 The Smith and Dow Block, located on the west side of Elm Street, is an example of Richardsonian Romanesque architecture with repeating bowed fronts and semi-circular arched entries with rock-faced sandstone trim.
-Constructed in 1892 for former Governor John Smith, this block was designed by William Butterfield, Manchester's leading architect of the period.
+Constructed in 1892 for former Governor John Smith, this block was designed by Willaim Butterfield, Manchester's leading architect of the period.
 The Carpenter and Bean Block, located on the corner of Elm and Dow Streets and south of the Smith & Dow Block, is a brick three-story building built in Italianate style construction in 1883, with the four-story section at the north end of the building added in the 1890s.
 The block was designed by Col. J.T.
 Fanning, local architect and engineer.

 Historical elements that were replicated or preserved in the redevelopment include: New windows and doors that replicate original design Entrance tile flooring removed and replaced to replicate original design Original entranceway railings restored, repainted, and reattached New aluminum top front steps installed to replace deteriorated cast iron steps Refinished original flooring whenever possible Brick repointing to preserve the existing brick facades New custom brackets installed to replicate historical crown molding

-NeighborWorks[®] Southern New Hampshire accepted the award at a special reception hosted by the Manchester Historic Association at the Dana Center for the Performing Arts at Saint Anselm College.
+at the Dana Center for the Performing Arts at Saint Anselm College.

+s HOMEteam's Ten-Year Impact!
+Seminars/Workshops

+d

+about ided nd wider 122 Homebuyer Seminars (in-person)21 Landlord Seminars89 Financial Capabilities Workshops47 Foreclosure Prevention Workshops

+Education Participants

+ofit 2,667 Households / 3,660 Individuals

+n and HomeBuyers

+vital 587 new homeowners

+uyers.
+Year Average Price Total Buyers

+vas 2014 \$167,885.71 80

+NT 2015 \$183,350.05 80

+r New 2016 \$189,913.69 93

+s a nerous 2017 \$213,500.21 71

+create 2018 \$217,213.40 78

+2019 \$222,645.64 64

+2020 \$249,963.97 64

+2021 \$297,216.63 30

+2022 \$284,255.43 14

+ward 2023 \$312,964.08 13

 Annual Breakfast 2024 ver two hundred guests were in attendance at this year's Annual Breakfast in March at the Manchester Country Club.
 Bob Quinn, CEO of the New Hampshire Association of Realtors, was keynote speaker, engaging in a discussion surrounding the tension between interpretation of local control and private property rights, with Quinn encouraging reconsideration of the extent that local government can restrict the rights of individual property owners in relation to their own property.
 Quinn suggested that the current environment not only oversteps that right, thereby inhibiting the creation of housing that would be beneficial to residents and communities, but also impedes strategic land development.
 He also cited research that refuted a correlation between new housing and an increase in property taxes because of an increase in school-aged children.
 He exhorted guests to think more profoundly about the implications and consequences of zoning barriers that restrict development of housing in New Hampshire, which is so needed in our communities.